interledger/coil-wordpress-plugin/README.md

 # Development Process

-Before you begin committing code, [double check that you have the correct email address configured for this particular Git repo](https://help.github.com/articles/setting-your-email-in-git/#setting-your-email-address-for-a-single-repository).
-It's likely that this should be your **work** email address instead of a **personal** email address.

-The development process mostly follows Pragmatic's standard take on [Git Flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/).
+The development process follows [Git Flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/).

 Development happens in feature branches, which are merged into `develop`, and then eventually merged into `master` for deployment to production.
-When making changes, a feature branch should be created that branches from `develop` (and the corresponding merge request on BitBucket should use `develop` as the target branch).
+When making changes, a feature branch should be created that branches from `develop` (and the corresponding merge request on Github should use `develop` as the target branch).

 ## Plugin Structure